projecteternitybestproject/Eternity-4-Dummies/index.md

 ```

 <span style="color:red">Common Errors:</span>
-Before pasting your webhook id and texting me or anyone else make sure you check the send to discord option, thought this would be clear, but a lot of people dm me saying this
+Before pasting your webhook id and texting me or anyone else make sure you check the send to discord option, thought this would be clear, but a lot of people dm me saying this.
 If you notice something isn't working, use debug mode or dm anyone that has Owner/Admin/Helper role.
 And then dm me so I would include it here :trollface: